djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 <h2>Applications:</h2>

 - BFS
-- When a resource is shared with several consumers ( threads )</code>: we store them in a queue For example: CPU scheduling
+- When a resource is shared with several consumers ( threads )</code>: we store them in a queue For example: CPU scheduling.
-- When data is transferred asynchronously (data not necessarily received at same rate as sent)</code> between two processes For example: IO buffers
+- When data is transferred asynchronously (data not necessarily received at same rate as sent)</code> between two processes For example: IO buffers.

 <h2> Time complexity </h2>